In the world of Python packaging, the trend is moving to using pyproject.toml

 Why?

-• Avoid having a plethora of Python package managers installed.
-This is more noticeable when some are wrappers or replacements of virtualenv and then you need to insall them globally.
+- Avoid having a plethora of Python package managers installed.
+This is more noticeable when some are wrappers or replacements of virtualenv and then you need to install them globally.

-• With Setuptools you keep close to the state of PEP 621 and your pyproject.toml generic
+- With Setuptools you keep close to the state of PEP 621 and your

 Why not?

-• You need a very recent version of Setuptools.
-At the time of writing this post I didn't find a distribution that had a new enough version of Setuptools pacakged.
+- You need a very recent version of Setuptools.
+At the time of writing this post I didn't find a distribution that had a new enough version of Setuptools packaged.

 How?